 Encounter – A visit between the patient and the provider for the purpose of assessing and/or improving a functional deficit.

-Patient Reported – The patient directly provides answers to the FS measure items using a standardized, reliable, and valid computerized adaptive testing or short form (static/paper and pencil) method.
+Patient Reported – The patient directly provides answers to the FS PROM items.
 If the patient cannot reliably respond independently (e.g., in the presence of cognitive deficits), a suitable proxy may provide answers.

 NOTE: Patient encounters for this measure conducted via telehealth (e.g., encounters coded with GQ, GT, 95, or POS 02 modifiers) are allowable.

 Measure data may be submitted by individual MIPS eligible clinicians, groups, or third party intermediaries.
 The listed denominator criteria are used to identify the intended patient population.
 The numerator options included in this specification are used to submit the quality actions as allowed by the measure.
 The quality data codes listed do not need to be submitted by MIPS eligible clinicians, groups, or third party intermediaries that utilize this modality for submissions; however, these codes may be submitted for those third party intermediaries that utilize Medicare Part B claims data.
 For more information regarding Application Programming Interface (API), please refer to the Quality Payment Program (QPP) website.

 All patients 14 years and older with a low back impairment who have initiated a Treatment Episode

 DENOMINATOR NOTE: *Signifies that this CPT Category I code is a non-covered service under the Medicare Part B Physician Fee Schedule (PFS).
 These non-covered services should be counted in the denominator population for MIPS CQMs.

 All patients aged >14 on date of Initial Evaluation